 Things to do at Bemm River

 It’s a small township however there are some great local services including a pub, boat ramp and a tackle store with a great assortment of fishing gear.
 There are several accommodation options for the family or keen anglers on a fishing weekend away in East Gippsland including the Bemm River Caravan Park.
-There are also a number of great fishing platforms and jetties and nice spots along the beach towards the river mouth channel.
+There are also several great fishing platforms and jetties and nice spots along the beach towards the river mouth channel.
 Kayaking fishing and boating are prime activities at the Bemm River.
 The Bemm River is a scenic destination for bushwalks and bird spotting.
-Also, keep an eye out for wildlife such as snakes which are quite common in the area.
-There are also surrounding townships quote famous for fishing including Mallacoota and Marlo.
+Also, watch for wildlife such as snakes which are quite common in the area.
+There are also surrounding townships famous for fishing including Mallacoota and Marlo.

 This is a dream location for kayaks and small boats.
 It’s also worth noting that in our recent trips there we also hired boats from hooked on Bemm which cost $150 for the day.